Swangeon/smbenum/README.md

 - Add a basic testing suite.
 - Refactor the code.
+- Add ability to specify a username and password list to brute force logins.
 - Add ability to login via Kerboros if it is the only way to login to the SMB Server.
 - Add enumeration of files within each share of the SMB Server.
 - Add more information to the README like a GIF, Contributions Section, etc.